jejellyroll-fr/fpdb-3-builder/README.md

   ```bash
   ./fpdb-x86_64.AppImage
   ```
-- For windows or macos, just double clic on fpdb.exe or fpdb.app exectable:
+- For windows or macos, just double clic on fpdb.exe or fpdb3.app exectable:

 ## Bug Reporting